What We Do - Building Hope for Fox Valley

 Through volunteer labor and tax-deductible donations of money and materials, Habitat builds and rehabilitates simple, decent homes with the help of homeowner (partner) families.
-Habitat homes are sold to partner families at no profit, financed with zero percent interest loans.
+Habitat homes are sold to partner families at no profit, financed with a loan with below market interest rates.
 The homeowners’ monthly mortgage payments are then recycled into funding.

 Recently Completed Projects

 First and foremost, thank you for taking your time to read this letter, I kindly appreciate it.
 My name is Ana Beltran and I am 41 years old.
 The Dominican Republic is where I grew up with my family of 5 brothers and sister until the age of 23.
 In 1997 at the age of 23, I left all the ones I love including my 3 year old son to come to the USA.
 This life changing event gave me joy in what the future could bring but also left me heartbroken, because of the struggle of being away from my loved ones.
 I sought refuge in Gods arms and everlasting love, who gave me peace in my times of suffering through His promises.
 Soon enough, though it felt like an eternity, I began to see the promises.
 After 6 years I was able to obtain a US citizenship and finally have one of my heart’s long desires of going back to my home country and bringing my son back to the US.
 Not only was I happy that I was reunited with him, but that he could also then have an opportunity to attend college and have a better future, which gave me peace of mind.